fledit-sh/glacium-repo/docs/high_level_api/run.rst

 Run
 ===

-:class:`glacium.pipeline.Run` is a small container describing a single simulation case.
+:class:`glacium.api.Run` is a small container describing a single simulation case.
 All mutator methods return the instance itself so calls can be chained fluently.
 The behaviour of each method is defined in ``tasks.md``.
 Key operations are summarised below.